xLightsSequencer/xLights/README.txt

 3.1.3:  Aug 27,2013 - Enhancement: (Matt).
 New Effect Curtain.
-					- Enhancement: New tab PREVIEW.
-This tab will allow showing multiple models at same time.
-This tab is NOT finished yet 3.1.2:  Aug 17,2013 - Enhancement: (Frankr).
+					- Enhancement: (Matt)  New tab PREVIEW.
+There is a new tab that will allow you to see all of your models displaying effects.
+					- Bug (Frank) Fixed channel numbering for single string and Window models 3.1.2:  Aug 17,2013 - Enhancement: (Frankr).
 Circle effect now has new option called plasma.
 					- Enhancement: (Matt Brown).  bars compress & expand so that the two halves mirror each other.
 					- Bug: (Frankr).  found and fixed the issues with fire and meteors that were being discussed at DIYC.